Relief for Rawat: SC stays HC order on lodging of FIR on corruption charges

 New Delhi, Oct 29: The Supreme Court has stayed an order of the High Court which ordered lodging an FIR against Chief Minister, Trivendra Singh Rawat on corruption allegations.

 Attorney General, K K Venugopal told the court that an elected government cannot be unsettled like this.
-Can sum motu order be passed like this without hearing the party, the AG asked.
+Can suo motu order be passed like this without hearing the party, the AG asked.

 The AG also said that an FIR cannot be lodged without hearing the party, who is CM.
 This will unsettle elected government, the AG also submitted.